 And to return to an earlier point: while it is quite technically feasible for electric vehicle chargers (including at the household level) to procure fully renewable electricity supplies by way of certificates, as is now being done for trains and trams in Victoria and NSW, there is a massive scale problem involved.
 As the appendix shows, the electricity required to operate today’s road transport sector using electric vehicles far exceeds all the electricity generated from renewable sources today.
-And even with a more than threefold increase in renewables to 2030, road transport would still use up more than half 2030’s total renewable generation, leaving less than half available to displace non-renewable sources in the traditional electricity sector.
-A 50% reduction in emissions across both sectors (let alone 67%) will remain well out of reach.
+And even with a more than threefold increase in renewables to 2030, road transport would still use up nearly half 2030’s total renewable generation, leaving just the other half available to displace non-renewable sources in the traditional electricity sector.
+A 67% reduction in emissions across both sectors will remain well out of reach.

 Trains and trams today, meanwhile, consume less than 5% of all energy used in transport in Australia, so impose a relatively small burden on renewable electricity supplies.
 Were all Melbourne’s train services upgraded to provide 10-minute frequencies throughout the day, for example, this would represent only a marginal increase on current consumption.
 The same goes for intercity freight: according to the Australasian Railway Association, each additional freight train avoids adding hundreds of B-double trucks to the roads, and generates 16 times less carbon pollution even when both run on fossil fuel.